pokryfka/aws-xray-sdk-swift/README.md

  You can run the AWS X-Ray daemon locally or in a Docker container, see [Running the X-Ray daemon locally](https://docs.aws.amazon.com/xray/latest/devguide/xray-daemon-local.html)

-You can also use the `XRayLogEmitter`:
+You can use the `XRayLogEmitter` to "emit" the segments to a console:

 ```swift
 import AWSXRaySDK